Jo has held a range of roles with Oxfam in Kenya. Most recently, she was Oxfam’s Programme Director in the Democratic Republic of Congo.

 Elodie is Tearfund’s Project Support Officer for SWIFT.
 While she initially worked at an engineering company, she was recently a WASH advisor to Medair HQ in Switzerland, specialising in emergency and transitional planning.
 She has field experience in DRC, Ethiopia, Uganda, Haiti and Benin.

 Hebdavi is responsible for coordinating Tearfund’s WASH work in Eastern DRC.
 He has several years of experience managing and monitoring humanitarian programmes in South Sudan and DRC, and was previously Programme Director for World Relief in South Sudan.

 Frank has over 22 years’ experience of overseas relief and development, 17 of which have been focused on WASH.
 Frank’s role involves building and maintaining the technical capacity of Tearfund’s staff and partners to engage effectively in WASH programming.

 Kyle joined Tearfund in 2014 after completing an MSc in Development Management.
 He previously spent 10 years working in local government, giving him valuable experience of community development and project management.
 His role at Tearfund involves supporting both the SWIFT and International Citizen Service programmes.

-Dennis has worked with Care International and Merlin as well as in the public and private sector.
-He holds a graduate degree in Charity Accounting & Financial Management from Cass Business School, London and is a qualified accountant (CPA).
+Anjie has worked with Actionaid UK and DAI Europe as well as in the private sector.
+She holds a Business Economics degree from Brunel University London and is a qualified chartered accountant (ACCA).